-I am the son of a famous and brave explorer.
+In Oceanhorn Monster of Uncharted Seas, I am the son of a famous and brave explorer.
 However, my father was taken by a creature known as Oceanhorn; a mechanical monstrosity that makes a terrible haunting sound whenever it emerges from the murky depths.
 It’s now my destiny to take up the sword and find out why the monster took my father.
-Anyone who stands in my way, be it monster or man, will fall by my hand like a leaf on the wind.
+Anyone who stands in my way, be it a monster or man, will fall by my hand like a leaf on the wind.

-Water is bright blue, clouds are white and one island is flying!?
-In other words, the art direction is beautiful, simple and very vibrant, with exaggerated character designs and a cartoonish style.
+The water is bright blue, the clouds are white and one island is flying!?
+In other words, the art direction is beautiful, simple, and very vibrant, with exaggerated character designs and a cartoonish style.
 All this is complemented by a lovely soundtrack and fitting non-intrusive sound effects.
 Kudos for excluding an annoying beeping sound when the player is at death’s door.
-Oceanhorn: Monster of Uncharted Seas is clearly a game that most people will enjoy, until they get stuck in a puzzle they can’t solve.
+Oceanhorn: Monster of Uncharted Seas is clearly a game that most people will enjoy until they get stuck in a puzzle they can’t solve.
 I know this because it happened to me!
 The game is available on Steam, as well as for iOS.

 - Ion Fury | LAWSUITS CAN’T STOP IT! - January 8, 2020

 - Dynasty Warriors 8 Xtreme Legends | JUST LIKE THE REST! - March 13, 2018

 - La-Mulana | THE CLASSIC ADVENTURE GAME FEEL! - February 20, 2018